Newcastle Law students study at award-winning NUSpace

-Officially opened last year and delivering new academic and research programs in business, law and emerging fields including creative industries, innovation and entrepreneurship, NeW Space has made an impressive mark on the region.
+Officially opened in 2017 and delivering new academic and research programs in business, law and emerging fields including creative industries, innovation and entrepreneurship, NUspace has made an impressive mark on the region.

-NeW Space was supported by Australian Government funding of $30 million through the Education Investment Fund Regional Priorities Round, NSW Government funding of $25 million and an investment of $40 million from UON.
+NUspace is supported by Australian Government funding of $30 million through the Education Investment Fund Regional Priorities Round, NSW Government funding of $25 million, and $40 million invested by the university.

 Study at the Newcastle Law School